 “The only time I spoke to him about it (illness), was him saying that he couldn’t work as hard as what he used to.
 I was shocked because from where I was looking from, he was working hard, going 100 per cent all day every day.

-“I hadn’t known anyone on personal level who’d passed from cancer, it was quite unreal at the time.
+“I hadn’t known anyone on a personal level who’d passed from cancer, it was quite unreal at the time.
 It was shocking and sad.

-“Undeniable he was a quality player, it was a loss for everyone.”
+“Undeniably he was a quality player, it was a loss for everyone.”

 Mauk, who along with Brisbane Roar full-back Brown was the only player to be a teammate of Tombides’ at both the 2011 U17 World Cup and AFC tournament in 2014, admitted players were pleasantly surprised by his selection.